Kenmore Branch

 Individuals in need of an accommodation may contact the ADA coordinator at access@buffalolib.org within 7 days of program.

-Saturdays All Day - Board Games.
+Saturdays All Day - Family Board Games.
 Unplug and unwind.
 Bring friends and family for a day of board game fun.
 We offer a large selection of games for every age group.

 Everyday- Brick Boxes to Go!
 Can't make it to (or wait for) our next Lego Club?
 Then check out a box of bricks and a baseplate, create your build and bring it back to display.
 Recommended for ages 6-14.